jackyzha0/quartz/content/notes/jonathan-meet-0908.md

 processing just didn't get done

-markus is by camera frame. not video
+markus thing is per camera frame. not video

 plan to write unity program to import frames and do something there. if using "dennis" stuff.

-unity main frameowkr -> convert opencv code to unity c++ plugin.
+unity main framework -> convert opencv code to unity c++ plugin.
-- some code is alredy unity implementaton
+- some code is already unity implementation
 - some things not
 - for getting camera image
 - live stream. either works.